Mount Sinai Morningside: Later history

 After World War II, numerous modern buildings were erected, and two pavilions were removed.
 The first structure to be built in this modern wave of development was the Clark Building along the two undeveloped plots on Amsterdam Avenue; this was designed by York & Sawyer and built in 1952–1954.
 Woman's Hospital was merged with St. Luke's Hospital in 1952, forming St. Luke's Hospital Center, and the hospital center also became partially affiliated with Columbia University.
 The Norrie and Vanderbilt Pavilions were demolished in replaced with plain brick buildings.
 The Norrie Pavilion was replaced with the Stuyvesant Building, designed by York & Sawyer and built in 1956–1957, while the Vanderbilt Pavilion was replaced by the Service and Research Building, built in 1966–1968 to a design by Harry M. Prince.
 The observation dome on the administration building was destroyed in 1966.

 St. Luke's Hospital became fully affiliated with Columbia in 1971.
 St. Luke's Hospital merged its services with Roosevelt Hospital in 1978, becoming St. Luke's–Roosevelt Hospital Center.
-On January 9, 1997, St. Luke's-Roosevelt entered into a partnership with Beth Israel Medical Center and New York Eye and Ear Infirmary, forming the Greater Metropolitan Health Systems, Inc. In April 1998, Greater Metropolitan Health Systems, Inc. was renamed Continuum Health Partners.
+On January 9, 1997, St. Luke's–Roosevelt entered into a partnership with Beth Israel Medical Center and New York Eye and Ear Infirmary, forming the Greater Metropolitan Health Systems, Inc. In April 1998, Greater Metropolitan Health Systems, Inc., was renamed Continuum Health Partners, Inc.

 The Plant and Scrymser Pavilions for Private Patients were designated by the New York City Landmarks Preservation Commission as official city landmarks in 2002.
 In 2013, Continuum Health Partners merged with Mount Sinai Medical Center to become the Mount Sinai Health System, and two years later, St. Luke's Hospital became Mount Sinai St. Luke's.
 Four of the original pavilions—Plant, Scrymser, Travers, and Minturn—were sold in 2016 and converted to a complex of 300 rental apartments.
 The conversion was undertaken by the architecture firm CetraRuddy.
 In 2019, the original pavilions were listed on the National Register of Historic Places.
 In 2020, the hospital was renamed Mount Sinai Morningside.